 Juice, nectar and still drinks come in so many varieties everyone can find a favourite.
 All categories contain, to varying degrees, the natural juice or extract from fruit, vegetables or herbs.
 The 100 % juice category especially can take advantage of the global health trend, as consumers see these drinks as healthy options.

 Juice is traditionally a breakfast drink made from oranges or apples, but we see innovation in this segment in terms of flavouring, blends and fortifications, as well as packages suitable for out-of-home consumption.
 There’s a major health trend around the world and, as consumers see juice as healthy, there’s an opportunity for brands to enhance the segment’s good-for-you credentials by adding vegetables to their juice drink or looking into new, all-natural products such as coconut, maple and bamboo water.

 Read more about how consumer trends drive new growth opportunities for producers around the world, in our Juice Index report.

-Juice contains only the natural ingredients contained in fruit and vegetables.
+Juice contains only the natural ingredients from fruit and vegetables.
 Whether the juice comes from concentrate or not, it undergoes a mild pasteurization process before packaging to ensure that the consumer gets a safe, high-quality product.
 Product content and labelling of fruit juices are subject to different regulations which vary globally.

 Do you want more information about Juice, nectar & still drinks?
-Please contact us.